Miao-WANG-Trista/ML_multiclass_email_classficiation/README.md

 |   Accuracy Kaggle  | 71.04% |     62.1%     |   68.0%  | 61.39% |    57.86%   |  69.14% |

-During the training, we tried GridSearchCV to fine tuning the hyper parameters.
+During the training, we did fine tuning the hyper parameters using GridSearchCV.

 ## Evaluation